-The importance and immediacy of coastal change (as we have come to call the confluence of gradual changes affecting our coast) has been highlighted over the last few years by a population explosion of green crabs.
+The importance and immediacy of coastal change has been highlighted over the last few years by a population explosion of green crabs.
 Burgeoning crab populations decimated local clams, triggered a loss of nearly two thirds of the eelgrass beds in the Bay and had significant negative effects on coastal fisheries like the soft-shell clam harvest.

-Resilience is the ability of an ecosystem or a coastal community to recover from disturbance, or more generally, to remain healthy and vibrant in the face of external pressures like climate change.
+Resilience is the ability of an ecosystem or a coastal community to remain healthy and vibrant in the face of external pressures like climate change.
 Resilient coastal ecosystems are less likely to collapse in the face of change and are more likely to continue to provide environmental goods and services despite external pressures.
 Protecting and enhancing resilience of coastal ecosystems and coastal economies are important policy goals in an era of coastal change.